-=== Could you elaborate some more on the parallels between music and the markets? ==== price consolidations, major trends, and runaway price moves to major tops or bottoms.
+Could you elaborate some more on the parallels between music and the markets?

+A musical piece has a definite structure: there are repeating patterns with variations.
+Analogously, the markets have patterns, which repeat with variations.
+Musical pieces have quiet interludes, theme development, and a gradual crescendo to a climax.
+The market counterparts are price consolidations, major trends, and runaway price moves to major tops or bottoms.
 You must have patience as a musical piece unfolds and patience until a trade sets up.
-You can practice, practice, but you're never going to play a musical piece perfectly, just as you're never going to buy the low and sell the high on a trade.
+You can practice, practice, practice, but you're never going to play a musical piece perfectly, just as you're never going to buy the low and sell the high on a trade.
 All you can hope to do is to play a piece (or trade) better than before.
 In both music and trading, you do best when you're relaxed, and in both you have to go with the flow.